 The Royal Botanic Gardens remains committed to reducing its use of mains water at both Cranbourne Gardens and Melbourne Gardens.

 The recently completed Working Wetlands stormwater harvesting project at Melbourne Gardens will reduce the use of mains water for irrigation by 40 per cent when working at full capacity.

 At Cranbourne Gardens, the construction and planting of a water-efficient landscape in the Australian Garden supported by weather-based irrigation scheduling, including an automated weather station on-site, supports our commitment to the sustainable use of water.

 The Working Wetlands project has seen the revitalisation of the lake system at Royal Botanic Gardens Melbourne.

-These wetland areas provide habitat for waterbirds and other native aquatic fauna including long-necked tortoises, eels and native water rats.
+These wetland areas provide habitat for native wildlife populations such as waterbirds, frogs and other native aquatic fauna including long-necked tortoises, eels and native water rats.

 The system is integrated with the Guilfoyle’s Volcano reservoir, which acts as a water storage and distribution facility, a public recreation zone, and an education zone.